se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

     ```

     Unlike the use of methods, this updating of `totalCount` will only be triggered when the number of `items` in the list or any `item`'s `count` changed.

-    This computed property is also cached and can greatly improve the efficiency of your application, since computed properties will not run every time
+    Since computed properties are cached and will not be processed every time the page refreshes, this can greatly improve the efficiency of your application.
-    the page refreshes.

     <box type="warning">
         Note: computed properties must return the new data i.e. reactive properties.